cattapre/2020-september-isoseq/liz/bioconda/2-bioconda.md

 ![](./figures/bioconda4.PNG)

 * High Quality (HQ):
-accuracy ≥99% and ≥2 FLNC read support
+accuracy ≥99% AND ≥2 FLNC read support
 * Low Quality (LQ):
-accuracy <99% and ≥2 FLNC read support
+accuracy <99% OR <2 FLNC read support

+_Note: The pdf is wrong.
+Low quality is anything that is lower than 99% or has less than 2 FLNC read support._

+_Note: In the pdf it is wrong, it should say: High Quality (HQ): accuracy ≥99% OR ≤2 FLNC read support_

 **MAP AND COLLAPSE ISOFORMS**